Sometimes you want to have compile safety for your

 React component that can have either properties of

-or of type Y
+type X or of type Y but not both.

 Intuitively I would have thought that you can use union types for that such as

-but it turns out this is not the case.
+type Props = PropsA | PropsB;but it turns out this is not the case.

 The correct solution to this problem is